Tom Gilmore (American football): Early life and education

-Gilmore played attended the University of Pennsylvania, where he was an Academic All-American for the Penn Quakers football team.
-He graduated from the University of Pennsylvania in 1986, with a bachelor's degree in computer mathematics.
+Gilmore attended the University of Pennsylvania and played football for the Penn Quakers.
+He graduated from Penn in 1986, with a bachelor's degree in computer mathematics.

-Penn Quakers football
+College Football Career

 Gilmore was a defensive lineman for the Penn Quakers.
 He also played one summer for the British Columbia Lions of the Canadian Football League and one summer for the New York Knights of the Arena Football League.

-As a college football player at the University of Pennsylvania, he was a four-time Ivy League champion and was named team captain in 1985.
-He was selected three times as an All-Ivy League defensive lineman, a second team All-American in 1984, and a third team All-American in 1985.
+As a college football player at Penn, he was a four-time Ivy League champion.
+He established new school career records for quarterback sacks and tackles for loss and received numerous team awards, including the George Munger Award (Team MVP) and the Chuck Bednarik Award (Top Lineman).
+He was named team captain in 1985 and won the Asa S. Bushnell Award as the Ivy League Player of the Year, one of only two linemen to ever win the honor before it was divided into separate awards for Offense and Defense in 2012.
+He was selected three times to All-Ivy League teams, two times to All-East teams, and twice to All-American teams.

-He received Penn's top male scholar-athlete at graduation and was selected as one of the 12 members of the National Football Foundation and College Football Hall of Fame Scholar-Athlete Team in December 1985.
+Also an Academic All-American, he received Penn's top male scholar-athlete award at graduation and was selected as one of the 12 members of the National Football Foundation and College Football Hall of Fame Scholar-Athlete Team in December 1985.
 He was named to the University of Pennsylvania Football All-Time Team in 2020, to its All-Century Team in 2000, and was inducted into the Penn Athletics Hall of Fame in 2017.

-College football coaching career
+College Football Coaching Career

-Gilmore served as an assistant coach at the University of Pennsylvania, Columbia University, Dartmouth College, and Lehigh University.
+Gilmore served as an assistant coach at the University of Pennsylvania, Columbia University, Dartmouth College, Lehigh University, and Wake Forest University.
 His first stint as a college football head coach was with the College of the Holy Cross, where he is second on the program's all-time coaching wins list.
-At Holy Cross, he won a Patriot League title in 2009.
-The 2009 team lost to eventual national champion Villanova in the national playoffs and completed the season ranked 14th nationally.
+At Holy Cross, he took over a program that suffered 10 losing seasons in the previous 11 years and turned in a winning season in just his second year.
+His teams progressively improved, just narrowly missing three championships by a total of 5 points before claiming a Patriot League title in 2009.
+That 2009 team lost to eventual national champion Villanova in the national playoffs and completed the season ranked 14th nationally.
+Gilmore was named the New England Coach of the Year and was twice named the Patriot League Coach of the Year while at Holy Cross.

-From 2019 to 2022, Gilmore was the head coach of Lehigh University, where his cumulative four-year record was 9–27.
+From 2019 to 2022, Gilmore was the head coach of Lehigh University.